qiuzhiqing999/TSE/README.md

 If you want to view the experiment results, please download the dataset first and place it in the "data" folder in the root directory.
 Then open this [folder](evaluation) and run the evaluation metric file.
 ## Dataset

 Datasets used in this project are provided.
-They can be obtained from the following URLs: https://zenodo.org/record/8015035
+They can be obtained from the following URLs: xxxxxxx

 ## Usage License